Basics: Microservices and FaaS – a fad or a real difference?

 - Scaling monolithic applications such as EAR/WAR packages is accomplished only by horizontally deploying copies onto additional servers.
 Each copy will eat up the same amount of resources, which can put a dent in your pocket.

-One of the important tasks that will inevitably have to be solved is scalability.
+Scalability remains one of the important challenges.
 There are multiple ways of scaling a system and going over would require a few more instalments in our Developer Diary.
 So to quickly get the point across, we will be borrowing an interesting concept from The Art of Scalability, the Scale Cube.

 It involves three dimensions of scaling across the plane’s axes.
 The X-axis involves horizontal scaling (in a nutshell buying more servers to host your files).
 The Z-axis invokes scaling by splitting, data is partitioned and the application redirects several requests to the corresponding shards.
 This is a preferred scaling and optimization for databases, as they also need careful consideration when serving millions of customers.